IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 | --------------- | ----------- |
 | (none)          | No option files should be present for One-Shot Mode |

-#### Continuous Mode
+#### Continuous Triggered Mode

-When initially triggered, Continuous Mode will randomly play a sound file from the corresponding event folder.
+When initially triggered, Continuous Triggered Mode will randomly play a sound file from the corresponding event folder.
 After finished playing, if the trigger is still active, then either the same sound file will be repeated or a newly selected sound file will be played (this behavior is determined by the option files below).
 Sounds continue repeating indefinitely while the trigger input is active.

 ##### Option Files